Twenty Pieces: A Memoir

-It seemed like the perfect plan, and it was.
-However–the real truth she found on the streets of Manhattan never made it to her blog.
-Only in her personal diary did she share the rawness of what she learned about herself.
-And all that she needed to face and to do to bring about the changes she wanted.
+However–the real truth I found on the streets of Manhattan never made it to my blog.
+Only in my personal diary did I share the rawness of what I learned about myself.
+And all that I needed to face and to do to bring about the changes I wanted.

 booklife.com